 Photohydroionization™ (PHI), a patented ionized hydroperoxide technology developed by RGF Environmental simulates the natural hydroperoxides in the outdoor air.
 The technology works on a rare metal catalyst and a hydrating agent activated by a broad spectrum ultraviolet light reacting with ambient moisture in the air creating hydroperoxides.
 A later PHI development, also by RGF, ionized the hydroperoxides, basically super charging them.

 In other words, there are three elements at work in the Reme Halo and Reme Halo LED to produce the ionized hydrogen peroxide.

 - A catalytic surface comprised of titanium dioxide, silver, copper and rhodium.

 - Moisture in the air flowing through your air conditioning system.

-- A UV light that interacts with the moisture on the catalytic surface.
+- A light source that interacts with the moisture on the catalytic surface.

 These three elements work in tandem to release ionized hydrogen peroxides, which then blow through your air duct into your home or office.

 Because the hydrogen peroxide molecules are ionized, they function like a magnet and attach to mold, bacteria, virus', dust, dander, pollen, VOCs and other contaminants in the air.
 Once attached to these items, they are chemically altered and neutralized.
 The "magnetic" attraction also causes particulates in the air to increase in size and weight, making it easier for your air filter to remove them.

 Is The Hydrogen Peroxide released by the reme halo and reme halo LED safe?